Skip to content

 });

-To run the script and deploy the Box.sol contract, use the following command, which requires you to specify the network name as defined in your hardhat.config.js to deploy the contract to:
+To run the script and deploy the Box.sol contract, use the following command, which requires you to specify the network name as defined in your hardhat.config.js.
+If you don't specify a network, hardhat will deploy the contract to a local hardhat network by default.

 Note